 “We had a strained relationship until 10 years ago, shortly before his death, when we finally reunited.
 The wonderful thing was that I got to connect with him before his death.”

 A worthwhile life to Robin is one that’s spent with his children or making movies for them.
 Their presence has changed his life dramatically.
-Fort starts, he’s now an early riser.
+For starters, he’s now an early riser.
 Our interview is at dawn.

 His children are also the reason he’s now clean and sober.
 There was a time when stardom first hit, that drugs and alcohol threatened to destroy Robin’s career, if not his life.